Amiodarone induced thyrotoxicosis

 Amiodarone induced thyrotoxicosis (AIT) is a form of hyperthyroidism due to treatment with antiarrhythmic drug, amiodarone.
-Amiodarone notably has a large side effect profile, impacting numerous organ systems including the pulmonary, gastrointestinal, neurologic, dermatologic, ophthalmologic, and thyroid systems.

-Amiodarone induced thyroid dysfunction more commonly results in hypothyroidism, estimated to occur in 6-32% of patients, whereas hyperthyroidism from amiodarone use falls between 1-12%.
-However, the prevalence of AIT varies based on geographical region, and is more common in areas with low dietary iodine intake, occurring in around 10-12% of patients in those areas.
-In the United States, clinical manifestations of AIT occur in between 3-5% of patients.
+Amiodarone induced thyroid dysfunction more commonly results in hypothyroidism, estimated to occur in 6–32% of patients, whereas hyperthyroidism from amiodarone use is estimated at 1–12%.
+However, the prevalence of AIT varies based on geographical region, and is more common in areas with low dietary iodine intake, where it occurs in 10–12% of patients.
+In the United States, clinical manifestations of AIT occur in 3–5% of patients.

-AIT may present clinically early after drug initiation or can be delayed up to a few years.
-Common symptoms associated with AIT closely resemble symptoms of hyperthyroidism, and they include new-onset or recurrence of arrhythmias, worsening of pre-existing heart conditions such as ischemic heart disease or heart failure, unattributed weight loss, and fever.
+AIT may present clinically early after initiation of amiodarone or can be delayed even up several years.
+Symptoms associated with AIT are similar to those of other forms of hyperthyroidism, including new-onset or recurrence of arrhythmias, worsening of pre-existing heart conditions such as ischemic heart disease or heart failure, unattributed weight loss, and fever.
 Development of AIT is associated with an increased risk for major adverse cardiovascular events, and increased mortality specifically in patients with AIT and underlying heart failure.

 Pathophysiology

 Amiodarone has both direct and indirect effects on thyroid function.
 The most notable indirect thyroid altering property is that the drug is approximately one-third iodine by weight.
 As a result, amiodarone therapy elevates free circulating iodine levels up to 40 times greater than the iodine intake from the average American diet.
 Iodine plays a role in thyroid production, and excess iodine levels within the body can result in overproduction of thyroid hormone.
 Initially, the thyroid reacts according to the auto-regulatory Wolff-Chaikoff effect to prevent an excess of thyroid hormone production.
-Usually, the thyroid normalizes within 24-48 hours.
+Usually, the thyroid normalizes within 24–48 hours.
 In some cases, the thyroid responds with an alternative "escape" mechanism from the Wolff-Chaikoff auto-regulatory effect called the Jod-Basedow phenomenon.
 This usually occurs in response to exogenous iodine, and they develop hyperthyroidism instead.
 This Jod-Basedow phenomenon is considered one of the contributing factors for AIT.

 Amiodarone additionally alters the thyroid pathway through acting as a thyroid hormone analog and subsequently affecting the other enzymes involved in thyroid hormone production.
 It also causes direct cytotoxicity and damages thyroid tissues.

 AIT often has a delayed clinical presentation, and studies have shown that the average delayed presentation is 2 years.
 The pharmacology of the drug results in a prolonged half-life within the body as a result of its lipid solubility and distribution into tissues.
 This leads to a slow clearance of amiodarone from the body and a prolonged toxicity.
 Other factors affecting AIT include pre-existing heart conditions such as dilated cardiomyopathy and cardiac sarcoidosis, and both have been suggested to be predictive factors for developing AIT.